InternLM/InternLM-XComposer/projects/ShareGPT4Video/README.md

 - [ ] Training and evaluation code for ShareGPT4V-8B, ShareGPT4Vidoe-34B
 - [ ] Local ShareCaptioner-Video
 - [ ] Web demo and local demo of ShareGPT4V-8B
-- [ ] Checkpoints of ShareGPT4Vidoe-8B, ShareGPT4Vidoe-34B
+- [ ] Checkpoints of ShareGPT4Video-34B
+- [x] Checkpoints of ShareGPT4Video-8B

 ## ❤️ Acknowledgments
 - [LLaVA](https://github.com/haotian-liu/LLaVA): the codebase we built upon.
 Thanks for their wonderful work.